-When business equipment breaks down, you might have additional costs.
-For example, you might need to pay a technician extra to expedite equipment repairs.
+For instance, if a key piece of equipment is damaged, you might need to pay a technician extra to expedite repairs.
 The equipment might result in data losses or environmental spills.
-The insurance company will pay for these losses if they are covered in your equipment breakdown coverage policy.
+The business insurance company will pay for these losses if they are covered in your commercial equipment breakdown coverage policy.

 Most insurance companies link the price of equipment breakdown coverage to the value of the insured equipment.
 On an annual basis, it typically costs between $0.015 to $0.03 per $1,000 of equipment.
 For example, if you have $1 million worth of insured equipment, you might pay $15 to $30 per year for equipment breakdown coverage.

-The best way to get a specific price for equipment breakdown coverage is to request a quote from multiple insurance companies.
-As you’re shopping around, keep these factors in mind, as they will impact the cost of equipment breakdown coverage:
+This being said, the best way to get a specific price for equipment breakdown coverage is to request a quote from multiple insurance companies.
+As you’re shopping around, keep these factors in mind, as they will impact the cost of your coverage:

-Insurers might sell equipment breakdown insurance as stand-alone coverage, or it might be added on to a commercial property policy or business owner’s policy (BOP).
-If you already have property insurance or a BOP, check your policy forms for mention of equipment breakdown coverage (some policy forms might use the older term, “boiler and machinery insurance”).
-If there’s no mention of equipment breakdown coverage, ask your insurer if you can add it to your current policy.
+Therefore, if you already have property insurance or a BOP, you can check your policy forms for mention of equipment breakdown coverage (some policy forms might use the older term, “boiler and machinery insurance”).
+If there’s no mention of commercial equipment breakdown coverage, you can ask your insurer if you can add it to your current policy and certificate of insurance.

-We recommend that you purchase business insurance only from a carrier that is A-rated or higher by A.M.
-Best—a credit rating agency which ranks insurance carriers according to their financial stability.
-Here are some providers that we recommend for buying equipment breakdown coverage, not ranked in any particular order:
+This being said, we recommend that you purchase business insurance only from a carrier that is A-rated or higher by A.M.
+Best—a credit rating agency that ranks insurance carriers according to their financial stability.

 Hartford Steam Boiler (HSB), a U.S. subsidiary of German-based insurer Munrich RE, is the largest provider of equipment breakdown coverage in North America.
 They have the highest possible A.M.
 Best rating of A++.
 They offer stand-alone equipment breakdown coverage as well as insurance that you can add to an existing commercial property policy or BOP.
-As a bonus, they even summarize the major equipment breakdown risks for different industries—here’s an example for restaurants.
+As a bonus, they even summarize the major equipment breakdown risks for different industries.